Eisenmonoxid/S6Patcher/README.md

 1. Download the latest release and launch the `S6Patcher.exe`.
 2. Click the button `"Choose File ..."` and select the game executable that you wish to patch (`Settlers6.exe`/`Settlers6R.exe` or `S6MapEditor.exe`/`S6MapEditorR.exe`).
 These should be located in the installation folder of the game.
 3. Select the features that you wish to apply (or choose the recommended preset).
-4. Click on the button `Patch` and wait for the process to finish.
+4. Click on the button `Patch File` and wait for the process to finish.
 5. Close the application and start the game/editor as usual.

 In case your game is from `Steam`, you will have to use the tool `Steamless` before patching.

+When patching, the application will create a backup of the original file.
+To restore this backup, simply choose the previously patched .exe file and use the button `Restore Backup`.

 **Should there be any questions or errors: [Discord](https://discord.gg/7SGkQtAAET).**